-Machu Picchu should be on every one’s list of must see before they die.
+Machu Picchu should be on everyone’s list of must-see before they die.
 The Inca Citadel was built centuries ago and to this day nobody is quite sure as to why it was built.
 Archaeologists are still guessing as to its purpose.
 There are many theories, there are many legends, there are many stories, but what is true, why was this built, why was it deserted, who lived there, what happened to the people who lived there nobody seems to know.
 The site is probably the best remaining examples of Inca architecture still available to see, the reason for this is thought to be that the Spanish conquistadors never found the site.
-So for your visit to Machu Picchu you will need to know what you cannot forget during your visit to Machu Picchu.
+So for your visit to Machu Picchu, you will need to know what you cannot forget during your visit to Machu Picchu.

 When traveling to Machu Picchu you will need to pass through Cusco, Cusco was considered the heart of the Inca Empire and in Inca times the city was filled with magnificent temples, that some say were covered with gold.
-From Cusco you can get to Machu Picchu several different ways.
+From Cusco, you can get to Machu Picchu in several different ways.
 The first and most popular is to take the train.
 Machu Picchu train tickets are available online or through your travel agent.
-The train will arrive into the town of Aguas Calientes, from here you will need to take the bus to Machu Picchu.
+The train will arrive in the town of Aguas Calientes, from here you will need to take the bus to Machu Picchu.

 The other way to get to Machu Picchu is by hiking one of the treks that end in Machu Picchu.
 The famous Inca Trail is a four-day hike that will take you up high passes and through cloud forests until on the fourth day you reach Machu Picchu in the morning.
 Your guide will take you through the ruins and explain the many theories of the site.